Big Pigeon in Southwest Iowa

 • entered service 18 Jun 1940 from Rt.
 2, Corning, Adams Co.; next of kin parents, Mr. and Mrs. Francis Marion Davis, RFD 2, Corning, IA; body not recovered; memorialized Walls of the Missing, Manila American Cem., Luzon, Philippines; cenotaph Walnut Grove Cem., Corning.

-• Heavy Cruiser USS Houston (CA-30), the US Asiatic Fleet flagship; KIA 1 Mar 1942 Battle of Sunda Strait, between Java & Sumatra, Dutch Indies; Houston sunk by Japanese destroyer torpedoes, 793 died.
+• heavy cruiser USS Houston (CA-30), the US Asiatic Fleet flagship; KIA 1 Mar 1942 Battle of Sunda Strait, between Java & Sumatra, Netherlands Indies; Houston sunk by Japanese destroyer torpedoes, 793 died.

 † Davis, Willard Henry, SN 37-460-144, US Army, Montgomery Co. & Fremont Co., WY